stringstack/stringstack-core/README.md

 1. Your dependencies are 100% ready to be used anytime your component is initialized.
 That is, it ensures graceful propagation of start and stop signals of your application.
-2. Prevents cycles in the graph of your dependency graph.
-Cycles in dependencies creates unmanageable code.
+2. Prevents cycles in your dependency graph.
+Cycles in dependencies create unmanageable code.
+(Spaghetti code)
 3. Promotes strong modularization of code and DRY patterns.
 4. Enables considerably easier testing of your code since dependencies are injected via constructor or load methods.